gbtitus/chapel/runtime/src/comm/ofi/MCM-Conformance.md

 when we're using a provider that can't do those natively.
 AMs can either be blocking ones, where the initiator waits for the target to send back a "done" response before continuing, or nonblocking ones ("fire and forget").
-All the effects of a blocking AM are visible before a task continues after initiating one.
+All effects of a blocking AM are visible before the target sends back the "done" response.
 RMA AMs are always blocking.
-AMs for Chapel on-statements are blocking, with a few exceptions for internal special cases.
+AMs for Chapel on-statements are blocking, with a few exceptions for internal special cases that don't concern us here.
 AMs for fetching atomic operations are blocking.
-The only AMs where the initiator can continue despite that the result may not yet be visible are nonblocking ones for non-fetching atomics.
-This is true even with delivery-complete completions, because "delivery" just means that the AM request has been put in the AM request buffer at the target node, not that the AM handler there has dealt with it.
+However, the effect on the target datum of a non-fetching atomic operation done using a nonblocking AM may not be visible before the initiator receives the libfabric completion and continues executing.
+Without delivery-complete the AM message may not have been delivered, but even with delivery-complete it may not have been acted upon by the AM handler on the target node, because "delivery" just means that the AM request has been put in the target node's AM request buffer, not that it has been attended to.

+Incomplete AM-mediated non-fetching atomic operations at a given remote node by a given transmit endpoint can be forced to finish and be visible by sending any kind of blocking AM from the endpoint to the node.
+With send-after-send ordering the no-op will arrive after the atomic.
+Since it's a blocking AM the initiator will not continue until after the AM handler on that node has dealt with it and responded.
+And since the atomic was before it, the atomic must have been handled as well.

 The comm layer uses the libfabric RMA (READ/WRITE/ATOMIC) interface for GETs, PUTs, and native atomics.
-(Note that even if the provider can support atomics natively, if the network cannot do so we typically won't use that capability because the provider won't advertise it.)
-Various forms of read-after-write operation ordering are always used for RMA MCM conformance.
-Arguably this is overkill, however, because really we only need to ensure that reading the same address after writing to it produces the result that was written, but libfabric doesn't supply a way to say that directly.
+Various forms of read-after-write message ordering are always used for RMA MCM conformance.
+(This is actually overkill, because really we only need to ensure that reading from a specific address after writing to it produces the result that was written, but libfabric doesn't supply a way to say that directly.)
+If we're not using delivery-complete then the comm layer may see the completions for regular PUTs and non-fetching native atomics before their effects are visible in target memory.
+And, similar to the AM-mediated case, even with delivery-complete for non-fetching atomic operations we may see the completion event before the target datum has been updated.

+To force regular PUTs or native non-fetching atomics to a given remote node from a given endpoint to be visible we can do a GET on the endpoint to the node.
+With read-after-write ordering and the delivery-complete semantics of GETs, once the completion for the GET is seen all previous RMA and atomic effects must be visible.

-If we're not using delivery-complete then the comm layer may see the completions for regular PUTs before their effects are visible in target memory.
-But even with delivery-complete it might be nice to delay waiting for the completions for regular PUTs until such time as we know the results might be needed, such as before initiating an executeOn for an on-stmt to the target node(s).
-This is work for the future, however.
+(Even with delivery-complete it might be nice to delay waiting for the completions for regular PUTs until such time as we know the results might be needed, such as before initiating an executeOn for an on-stmt to the target node(s).
+This is work for the future, however.)

 In summary, no matter what completion level we use, when the originator sees the libfabric completion from a non-fetching atomic operation (done either natively or by AM), the effect of that atomic on the target datum may not yet be visible.
 Further, if we use the transmit-complete level, when the originator sees the libfabric completion from a regular PUT, the effect of that PUT may not yet be visible either.
-These stores that are not yet visible are referred to as _dangling_.
+We have to take further steps to forces these dangling stores to be visible..

+I WAS HERE

 #### Forcing Dangling Stores to Be Visible

-Our use of send-after-send and read-after-write operation orderings, along with the fact that the default completion for a operation with load semantics (regular GET or fetching atomic) is delivery-complete, gives us the tools to force visibility when we need it.
+Our use of send-after-send and read-after-write message orderings, along with the fact that the default completion for a operation with load semantics (regular GET or fetching atomic) is delivery-complete, gives us the tools to force visibility when we need it.
 To force